 My Brothers and Sisters in Christ:

 This time of year in the Church Calendar, the readings tend to focus on Christian living.
 Our lessons this week are no exception to this rule.
-The Gospel talks about faith and thanksgiving and compares those who believe with those who do not in the account of The Healing of the Ten Lepers.
+The Gospel talks about faith and thanksgiving and compares those that believe with those that do not in the account of The Healing of the Ten Lepers.
 The Epistle lesson compares the life led by the Spirit of God and the life lived for the flesh.
 It seems quite natural, then, that the Old Testament Lesson should compare those same two conditions, and what results from them.
-The results are likened to a footpath - the path of the wicked and the path of the righteous.
+The results are likened to two footpaths - the path of the wicked and the path of the righteous.
 This morning we will examine these two, and what really makes the difference, under the theme, "Two Paths."

 Solomon was not directing these word to his own son in specific, but as the wise man, was playing kindly father for us all.
 He calls us "son" just as the New Testament calls all Christians "sons of God".
 You see, the term is not even gender specific here, for all who believe are counted as sons.
 There are no second-class citizens in the kingdom of God.
 We all rank as sons - and because of Jesus we are all counted as first-born and as precious as His only-begotten Son.